 Take into account the stamping fee

 After you arrive in Vietnam, you need to take your approval letter and your passport and get in line to receive a special stamp.
-A new payment has to made for this stamp, known as the ‘stamping fee’.
-You thus have to pay both before departure for the approval letter (generally around 20 pounds), and on arrival in Vietnam for the stamping fee ($25 to $50).
-All this combined makes it so the cost for the Vietnam visa on arrival is higher than that of the e-visa, which can be applied for online on this website
+A new payment has to be made for this stamp, known as the "stamping fee".
+You thus have to pay both before departure for the approval letter (generally around £20), and on arrival in Vietnam for the stamping fee ($25 to $50).
+All this combined makes cost for the Vietnam visa on arrival higher than that of the e-visa, which can be applied for online on this website.

 Take into account long lines at the airport